Does Deep Active Learning Work in the Wild?: Experimental Results

-\textbf{(ii) Do DAL methods outperform random sampling in the wild?} The results indicate that several DAL methods tend to obtain much lower $nAUC_{MSE}$, on average, than random sampling.
-This includes methods such as GSx, GSxy, GSy, QBC, QBCDiv, and QBCDivDen.
+The results indicate that several DAL methods \textit{tend} to obtain much lower $nAUC_{MSE}$ (i.e., they are better) than random sampling.
+This includes methods such as GSx, GSxy, GSy, QBC-x (variations of QBC) and ClusterVar.
 The results therefore suggest that these methods are beneficial more often than not, compared to random sampling - an important property.
-However, as discussed in Sec. \ref{sec:result}(i), all DAL methods exhibit significant performance variance with respect to $\gamma$, as well as the particular problem of interest.
-Consequently, many of the aforementioned subset of methods can still often perform worse than random sampling.
+However, as discussed in \cref{sec:results_dals_are_sensitive_to_pool_ratio}, all DAL methods exhibit significant performance variance with respect to $\gamma$, and some of the aforementioned methods still sometimes perform worse than random sampling.
 For example, this is the case of QBC, GSy, and QBCDivDen on the SINE problem.
-In many real-world settings, especially in scientific computing scenarios, the cost of collecting labels can be high and the risks associated with poor DAL performance may deter its use.
-Therefore, another important criteria is performance robustness: do any DAL methods consistently perform better than random sampling, in the wild, when $\gamma$ is unknown?
-Our results indicate that GSx, GSxy, and QBCDiv always outperform at least as well as random sampling, and often substantially better, regardless of the problem setting or the setting of $\gamma$.
+In settings where DAL is useful, the cost of collecting labels tends to be high, and therefore the risk of poor DAL performance (e.g., relative to simple random sampling) may strongly deter its use.
+Therefore, another important criteria is performance robustness: do any DAL methods consistently perform better than random sampling, in the wild?
+Our results indicate that GSx, GSxy, and QBCDiv always perform at least as well as random sampling, and often substantially better, regardless of the problem or $\gamma$ setting.
+Note that all three robust DALs (GSx, GSxy, QBCDiv) employ x-space diversity in their loss function, which we discuss further in \cref{sec:results_why_some_methods_are_better}.

-Note that all three robust DALs (GSx, GSxy, QBCDiv) has x-space diversity in their loss function.
-As we show more evidence in Sec. \ref{sec:mode_collapse} that worse than random performance highly correlates with mode collapse (i.e. lack of x-space diversity), we conclude that diversity in x-space is a crucial factor contributing towards DAL robustness in the current setting.
-The only DAL that considers diversity but did not show robustness is QBCDivDen.
-We attribute this failure in robustness to the lower weight on diversity due to the addition of the new density metric.